Peak 4966 (Bender Peak)

 Find Nearby Peaks

 This peak is not in the book.
-Two routes are listed below.
+Four route descriptions are listed below, two of which are by Livingston Douglas.
 Additional Danskin Mountains access information is in the book [(D)(1) on Pages 154-155 and (G)(1) on Page 156].
 Also see the following website page: Danskin Mountains OHV Trails.
-Updated May 2019
+Updated October 2023

 Bender Peak from the midway up the northeast ridge.